A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-SSAs can be described by nonperturbative twist-2 TMD matrix elements and nonperturbative twist-3 collinear matrix elements (CT3) in different kinematic regions: the TMD picture holds when there are two separate scales (such as the transverse momentum $q_T$ and the invariant mass $M$ of the lepton pair in Drell-Yan production with $\lqcd\leq q_T<M$), whereas the CT3 picture holds when one single hard scale is present (such as the transverse momentum $p_T$ of a pion produced in hadronic collisions with $\lqcd< p_T$).
-Both nonperturbative descriptions can be related in the overlapping kinematic region in $q_T$ by means of coefficients which are perturbatively calculable.
+SSAs can be described by nonperturbative twist-2 TMD matrix elements and nonperturbative twist-3 collinear matrix elements (CT3) in different kinematic regions: the TMD picture holds when there are two separate scales (such as the transverse momentum $q_T$ and the invariant mass $M$ of the lepton pair in DY production with $\lqcd\leq q_T<M$), whereas the CT3 picture holds when one single hard scale is present (such as the transverse momentum $p_T$ of a pion produced in hadronic collisions with $\lqcd< p_T$).
+Both nonperturbative descriptions can in general be related in the overlapping kinematic region in $q_T$ by means of coefficients which are perturbatively calculable (see e.g.~\cite{Bacchetta:2008xw,Bacchetta:2019qkv} for some caveats in this respect).
 Both twist-2 TMD and twist-3 collinear matrix element contain essential information on the spin structure of the nucleon and their knowledge is intertwined. \AFTER will test with high precision whether these two formalisms offer the right description of SSAs.

-We first discuss the (target) STSAs (\ie\ $A_N$ or $A_{UT}$), both for quark-induced and gluon-induced processes, which give access to both quark and gluon Sivers functions and several 3-parton correlation functions.
+We first discuss the (target) STSAs (\ie\ $A_N\equiv A_{UT}$), both for quark-induced and gluon-induced processes, which give access to both quark and gluon Sivers functions and several 3-parton correlation functions.
 Then we present the prospects for the measurement of spin-related azimuthal asymmetries in unpolarised hadron collisions, which also probe either the quark or the gluon content of the nucleon.
 Besides the discussion of spin and azimuthal asymmetries, we also elaborate on the relation between the TMDs that can be constrained by \AFTER\ and the OAM.
 Next we discuss the use of ultraperipheral collisions to access GPDs through exclusive photoproduction processes and quarkonium production.
 Finally we discuss the possibility to constrain the strange-quark-helicity distribution at large $x$ through $\Lambda$ production.